mBART: Multidimensional Monotone BART: Examples

-The conditional effects for {\tt mileage} and {\tt year} (Figure~\ref{fig:cars_marginal-effects-12}) are quite similar for BART and mBART.
-The mBART effect for mileage is smoother and everywhere monotonic while the BART fit does exhibit slight dips.

-The conditional effects for {\tt featureCount} and {\tt isOneOwner} are in Figure~\ref{fig:cars_marginal-effects-34}.
-The conditional effect plot for {\tt featureCount} is quite striking.
-The monotonic constraint results in a flat lining of the plot dramatically indicating the absence of an effect (contrary to the {\tt ***} and t-value of 3.346 in the {\tt R} multiple regression output).
-After we obtained these results, we checked back with source of the data and found that we had misunderstood the variable {\tt featureCount} and in fact, there is no reason to expect it to be predictive of the car prices!
-It measures web activity of a shopper and not a feature of the actual car.
+Although the conditional effects of {\tt mileage} and {\tt year} in Figure~\ref{fig:cars_marginal-effects-1234} are similar for BART and mBART, the mBART fits are smoother and everywhere monotonic, while the BART fits exhibit slight dips. {Fundamental is the observed monotonicity of all the conditional effects, reflecting mBART's ability to impose monotonicity in a multivariate setting.} For {\tt featureCount}, the difference between the BART and mBART conditional effect plots is quite striking.
+The monotonic constraint forces a flat lining of the mBART estimates, dramatically indicating the absence of an effect, in sharp contrast to the very significant t-value of 3.346 in the {\tt R} multiple regression output.
+After obtaining these results, we checked back with the source of the data and found that we had misunderstood the variable {\tt featureCount} and in fact, there was no reason to expect it to be predictive of the car prices!
+It measured web activity of a shopper and not features of the actual car. { Together, the plots in Figure~\ref{fig:cars_marginal-effects-1234} indicate that from a practical standpoint, only {\tt mileage} and {\tt year} matter as price predictors here.}

 Figure~\ref{fig:cars_persp_mileage-year} plots the bivariate fitted surface for expected price as a function of {\tt mileage} and {\tt year} for fixed values of {\tt featureCount} and {\tt isOneOwner}.
 The BART fit is on the left and the mBART fit is on the right.
-While similar, the mBART fit is smoother.
+While similar, the mBART fit is smoother, { and far more appealing.
+When presenting results to non-statisticians, the implausible non-monotonic behavior can be very confusing.}

-We conducted a simple out-of-sample experiment to check for over-fitting: 200 times we randomly selected 75\% of the data to be in-sample and predicted the remaining 25\% of the $y$ values given their $x$ values using linear regression, BART, and mBART.
-The out-of-sample root mean square errors are reported in Figure~\ref{fig:cars-oosrp}.
-BART and mBART give similar results and both are dramatically better than the linear predictions.
+We conducted a simple out-of-sample experiment to check for over-fitting: 200 times we randomly selected 75\% of the data to be in-sample and predicted the remaining 25\% of the $y$ values given their $x$ values using linear regression, BART, and mBART. { For each repetition, we evaluated the RMSE ratios of mBART to linear, and of mBART to BART.
+Boxplots of these ratios for the 200 repetitions are displayed in Figure~\ref{fig:cars-oosrp}.} Both mBART and BART are dramatically better than the linear predictions, while mBART provides a more modest improvement over BART.

-Our results indicate that (i) the monotonicity is indeed reasonable, (ii) we can can get nice monotonic fits, and (iii) only {\tt mileage} and {\tt year} matter.